andvenizelos/MyWebPage/content/project/internal-project8/index.md

   name: Follow
   url: https://x.com/andvenizelos

-summary:  Remarkable progress is happening at Rigshospitalet's Dept of Pathology! 🎉 We're now performing rapid, in-depth CNS tumor classification during surgery, transforming patient care. 🧠💥 A huge thank you to all who took part in our GridION Oxford Nanopore Technologies training.
+summary:  Remarkable progress is happening at Rigshospitalet's Dept of Pathology! 🎉 We're now performing rapid, in-depth CNS tumor classification post-surgery, transforming patient care. 🧠💥 A huge thank you to all who took part in our GridION Oxford Nanopore Technologies training.
 Let's keep advancing and shaping the future of healthcare! 💪

 tags: